 - Drain and store garden hoses and protect outdoor faucets from freezing weather.

-- Winterize your garden and lawn machinery according to manufacturer’s instructions.
+- Winterize your garden and lawn machinery according to the manufacturer’s instructions.

 - Fill up bird feeders for overwintering birds.